General

 Vocalization

-Common Cuckoo: Male sings "coo-koo"; female has a loud chirping, gurgling trill "klu-klu-klu."
+Common Cuckoo: Male sings "coo-koo"; female produces a low, gurgling trill "klu-klu-klu."
+Silent on winter grounds, but may sing during spring migration.

 Similar Species

-Common Cuckoo: Oriental Cuckoo has darker upperparts, paler underparts, and buff undertail coverts.
+Common Cuckoo: Oriental Cuckoo has darker upperparts, broader barred underparts, and buffy undertail coverts.